web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/env-vars.md

 1. Some unused environment variables are additionally injected, causing the environment variables of the development environment to be leaked into the front-end code.
 2. As each `process.env` code will be replaced by a complete environment variable object, the bundle size of the front-end code will increase and the performance will decrease.

-So please avoid full injection, just inject the used variables from `process.env`.
+Therefore, please inject the environment variables on `process.env` according to actual needs and avoid replacing them in its entirety.

 ## Notes